GTM

 This flipped the conversation.
 For example:

-- Brand should create trust.
+• The company's brand didn't result in trust.
 So we dug deeper: “Why do we not have brand trust?”
-Multiple reasons came up, one of which being, “We don’t have an actual brand.”
+Multiple reasons came up, one of which being, “We have lost the intentionality behind our brand”.
+This was not surprising given that no one on the team was mandated with developing the brand, or monitoring its progress.

 Right after this first session, we rolled up our sleeves and mapped the current org in full color.
 For each team member, we outlined what they were supposed to own, what they were actually doing, and which metrics (if any) they were being measured on.
 This process revealed misaligned roles, unclear ownership, and people being held accountable for things they had zero control over.
 Once the gaps were clearly identified, only then did we head back to the whiteboard to explore org structures that would actually work.